H2020-FISHY/Smart-Contracts/dapp/README.md

 ## Description
 The DAPP component of the FISHY Smart Contract component is a Helm chart responsible for deploying the nodes of a Quorum network and the Smart Contracts we want to access.
 The present Helm Chart is developed by Synelixis.

+This chart can used to make a deployment of Quorum in the FRF.

 ## Installation
 To install the Helm chart, run the following:
 ```bash